ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 }
 ```

+### `runAtComplete` (boolean, userscripts only)
+Specifies whether the userscript should run after the page has loaded (after the window load event).
+If unspecified, `true` is assumed.
+If set to `false`, the userscript is only guaranteed to run after the \<head> element of the document has loaded.

 ### `if` (object, userstyles only)
 Optionally, you can provide an `if` object that will only apply your userstyle if any of the specified sub-properties evaluates to `true`.
 More advanced behavior can be achieved in userscripts using [`addon.settings.get`](https://scratchaddons.com/docs/reference/addon-api/addon.settings/#addonsettingsget) and [`addon.self.getEnabledAddons`](https://scratchaddons.com/docs/reference/addon-api/addon.self/#getenabledaddons).